kushgrover/ApnaAutomizer/README.md

 ## Running

 - Put program automaton as LibraryAutomaton `ats` format in source directory.
-- run `pyhton runner.py filename.ats`
+- run `python runner.py filename.ats`  for simplest way to run
+- for more options look `python runner.py -h`